Tips For Dating After Divorce: How To Enjoy It

 • Sexual boundaries can include how physical intimacy is approached and the type of sexual activity desired or not desired.

 Clear boundaries with yourself and others can reduce anxiety and help you feel safer in your interactions.
-Your ability to honor your boundaries can also be a great indication of your self-worth as you continue to explore the dating world.
+Your ability to honor your boundaries can also be a great indication of your self-worth as you begin dating again.

 Consider the future a blank slate.
 What do you want to create?
 What values do you want to prioritize?
 How will you approach dating differently?

-As you reflect, try asking yourself questions, such as:
+As you reflect before you begin dating, try asking yourself questions, such as:

 • What do I need in a relationship to feel safe?